 You can admire the imposing structure from further away by taking the road up to a mausoleum (GPS coordinates in the eBook) You will get the views of the Rustaq fort you can see below.

-The fort opened to the public Saturday to Thursday (9am to 5pm) and Friday (8am to 11am) as of Dec 2015.
+The fort opened to the public Saturday to Thursday (at least 9am to 4pm) and Friday (8am to 11am).

 I was there on a Friday at prayer time so I could not enter it.
 But I could see all the local men converging to the Mosque inside the fort.
 So instead I took the time to walk all around the castle.
 The walls surrounding the complex really gives it a charm and intriguing effect.